sktime/datadict-howto/README.md

 ## High-Level Description

 The pet register database contains information about cats and dogs available for adoption at ELTE Animal Shelter.
-It includes data on each pet's name, color, and breed.
+It includes data on each pet's name, type, and weight.

 This dataset was exported from the pet register database for research purposes by Matthew Ludas on 2023-10-27, to develop